 This is why, we have compiled some useful measures, explained in layman terms, to evaluate the safety and soundness of a bank, and an assessment of some of the safest offshore banks worldwide.

 Firstly, we must take a look to the jurisdiction where the bank is located.

 A politically stable jurisdiction and financially responsible government with zero net debt and sufficient reserves so that whatever the economic turmoil or financial collapse happens, the government is in a strong position to ensure the stability of the financial system.

 An insolvent government cannot back the banking system.

-In a banking crisis case, a heavily indebted government may not be able to raise more debt to bailout the banking system, see Cyprus, and if it does, it will magnify the debt bubble in which it is submerged and mortgage the future of its citizens, see Greece.
+In a banking crisis case, a heavily indebted government may not be able to raise more debt to bail out the banking system, see Cyprus, and if it does, it will magnify the debt bubble in which it is submerged and mortgage the future of its citizens, see Greece.

 And how will the government pay this debt?
-Establishing capital controls, setting new tax figures and raising the tax burden to its taxpayers, and if this is not enough, enforcing asset seizure and forfeiture policies.
+Establishing capital controls, setting new tax figures and raising the tax burden on its taxpayers, and if this is not enough, enforcing asset seizure and forfeiture policies.